 “Why do I need to practice driving,” Drivers would say.
 “I’ve been doing this my whole life and just drove for 12 hours without hitting anyone…I don’t need any training.”

-With that in mind, we rebranded our program, called it Skills Development, and demonstrated what that meant for our Drivers.
-We wanted Drivers to understand that there were teachable skills that could increase the likelihood of them staying safe while protecting the people they share the road with.
+With that in mind, we rebranded our program, called it Skills Development, and demonstrated what that meant.
+We wanted Drivers to understand that there were teachable skills that could increase the likelihood of them staying safe, going home to their loved ones, all while protecting the people they share the road with.

-“Our message to Drivers was: ‘We know you can drive, but you can always be better,’” said Bison President and Chief Operating Officer Rob Penner.
+“Our message to Drivers was: ‘We know you can drive, but you can always be better,’” said Bison President and CEO Rob Penner.
 “Giving our Drivers that skills development mindset changed their thinking and helped them focus on improvement.”

-The Skills Development program really took off in 2003, when we built a Driver Development Centre in Winnipeg, known as Tatonka.
+The Skills Development program really took off in 2003, when we built a Driver Development Centre in Winnipeg, known as Tatonka (Native American name for Bison).
 Among other state-of-the-art technology, we installed just the second full-motion simulator in North America and the first one in Canada.
 We also focused on personnel, hiring an elite Driver Development staff and expanding our In-Cab Instructor program to ensure our new Drivers entered the industry with a focus on safety.
 The Development Program was immediately successful, with several of our Drivers quickly realizing the benefits of additional development opportunities.